shivanshdave/2020-432/calendar.md

 # Course Calendar for 432 in Spring 2020

 - All classes meet from 1:00 PM to 2:15 PM in room E321-323 in the Robbins building at the School of Medicine.
-- Information on **TA office hours** will appear on the bottom of this page.
+- Information on **TAs and Office Hours** will appear on the bottom of this page.
 - **ART** stands for David Spiegelhalter's book "The Art of Statistics".

 Session | Date | Materials